 Basketball England cannot access your application to make any amendments, we can withdraw your application and send you a new activation email.

-Yes, there is a small admin fee that GB Group charge which is around £11.40 per application which relates to volunteers only.
+Yes, there is a small admin fee that GB Group charge which is £11.40 per application for volunteers only.

-If you are working full time in basketball and are paid a salary, then the fee is usually between £40-£50 per application.
+If you are working full time in basketball and are paid a salary, then the fee is £34.40 for a standard level check and £51.40 for an enhanced check.

 Not necessarily.
-If you hold an Enhanced DBS through your work, charity or different sport that has been done in the past 3 years then we can accept this but require a self-declaration form to be submitted with it.
-The reason for requiring a self-declaration to be submitted is due to our due diligence as an organisation to do the proper checks when we haven’t issued the DBS check.
+If you hold an Enhanced DBS with Barred List check through your work, charity or different sport that has been done in the past 3 years then we can accept this when licensing.
+We will also require you to complete SG1 Form – Self Declaration for roles in Regulated Activity with Under 18s.

 Yes, we accept DBS’ that are signed up to the Update Service.
 For us to accept the DBS we need to run a check on the DBS and for us to do this we require the following information to be sent in an email to us with the subject title ‘DBS Update Service’:

-Further to this, we require a self-declaration form to be submitted (please see information above).
+Further to this, we require SG1 Form – Self Declaration for roles in Regulated Activity with Under 18s to be submitted (please see information above).

 The application process for criminal records checks or ‘Certificates of Good Character’ for someone from overseas varies from country to country.
 You’ll have to apply in the country or to the relevant embassy in the UK.